MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 ## The "‰" custom specifier

-A per mille character (‰ or \u2030) in a format string causes a number to be multiplied by 1000 before it is formatted.
+A per mille character (‰ or \u2030) in a format string causes a number to be multiplied by 1000 before it's formatted.
 The appropriate per mille symbol is inserted in the returned string at the location where the ‰ symbol appears in the format string.
 The per mille character used is defined by the culture, which provides culture-specific formatting information.

 The following example defines a custom format string that includes the "‰" custom specifier.